Updated July 8th, 2019

 If the home has a shed, pool house, clubhouse, or detached garage, it is best to just let any issues with them go, especially if you are buying your home in a competitive market.
 Just focus on the safety and soundness of the main house when making your requests.

 Looking for a realtor who knows the inspection process inside and out?
 Clever Partner Agents in your area are expertly qualified to help you negotiate on home repairs.
-When you work with a Partner Agent, you’re eligible for a $1,000 home buyer rebate on homes over $150,000, which you can use toward repairs on your new home.
-An experienced will walk you through the home buying process, pointing out major issues during the home inspection, whether you’re a first-time home buyer or experienced homeowner.
+When you work with a Partner Agent, you're eligible for a $1,000 home buyer rebate on homes over $150,000, which you can use toward repairs on your new home.
+An experienced local buyer's agent will walk you through the home buying process, pointing out major issues during the home inspection, whether you're a first-time home buyer or experienced homeowner.

 FAQs About Home Inspection Requests